insure logo

 Progressive$118$1,414

-Read our guide to best car insurance companies of 2022
+Read our guide to the best car insurance companies

 Average cost of car insurance by coverage levels in Illinois

-The amount of coverage you purchase has an impact on how much car insurance costs in Illinois.
-Your premium is determined by your liability limits, as well as whether you want comprehensive and collision coverage.
+The amount of coverage you purchase impacts how much car insurance costs in Illinois.
+Your premium is determined by your liability limits and whether you want comprehensive and collision coverage.

 When you add more coverage to your policy, your insurance premium increases.
-As the insurance provider will have to compensate you if you are in an accident or suffer damage in any other manner.
+The insurance provider will have to compensate you if you are in an accident or suffer damage in any other manner.
 Hence, the average cost of full coverage car insurance in Illinois is $1,578 per year.

-For someone who does not own the car, but frequently rents a car, non-owner state minimum liability coverage is best suited.
-It is like liability-only coverage and covers for property damage and bodily injury caused to another driver.
+Non-owner state minimum liability coverage is best suited for someone who does not own the car but frequently rents one.
+It is like liability-only coverage and covers property damage and bodily injury caused to another driver.
 In Illinois, the average annual cost for non-owner state minimum liability only is $385.

-And for those who wish to save money on car insurance premiums can opt to have only the state minimum liability coverage, to be able to legally drive in the state.
+Those who wish to save money on car insurance premiums can opt to have only the state minimum liability coverage to be able to drive legally in the state.
 The state minimum liability only coverage costs $484 per year in Illinois.

 Coverage limitsAverage annual cost